 If you have tons of experience going speaking gigs – focus your business around coaching other people through their speaking gigs.

-If you were in charge of hiring for a major organization and have experience writing and reviewing resumes that get you hired – focus your coaching around that in your business.
+If you were in charge of hiring for a major organization and have experience writing and reviewing resumes that get you hired – use your coaching to help people find their dream jobs.

 If your life experience has been unique – you’ve lost a child, you’ve mastered the art of negotiating for a higher position or salary, you were a successful musician – bring that expertise into your business and use it to carve out your niche.